PoisonIsBestType/BlackLotus/ranger/README.md

 ## Ranger
-(presumes terminal emulator already using BlackLotus colors)
+(presumes terminal emulator is already using BlackLotus colors)